Skip to navigation Skip to content

 • a police report detailing violent behaviour towards a child or the person with increased care

-• an intervention order preventing contact with the child or person with increased care, or
+• an intervention order preventing contact with the child in accordance with the existing written care arrangement or person with increased care, or

 Encourage customers to submit all documents and evidence via the myGov app or their myGov account online.